24 Best Podcasts for Learning Korean in 2026

 This Korean podcast, produced by the same team as Talk To Me In Korean (TTMIK), was discontinued in 2018.
 Yet, it’s still one of the most valuable Korean podcasts if you’re a little beyond the newbie level.

-You may listen to and follow along with genuine discussions between native Korean speakers on this podcast.
+You can listen to and follow along with authentic discussions among native Korean speakers on this podcast.
 The topics covered are daily life, job, education, travel, and hobbies.

-Although the podcast is entirely Korean, you may download transcripts and translations to make it easy to follow.
+Although the podcast is entirely in Korean, you can download transcripts and translations to make it easier to follow.

 Korean podcasts on spotify